Message from the Country: Background and recording

-Release
+Release and reception

 The initial 1971 album on the Harvest label in the UK and Capitol in the US contained the same 10 tracks, but in different playing order and with a different cover, as did a later reissue on CD on Beat Goes On Records in the UK and One Way in the US.
 The bonus tracks on the 2005 reissue are alternative takes and A-sides or B-sides of singles.
 The US rights to the songs were transferred to United Artists shortly after the release of Message from the Country, and various compilation albums and CDs containing some combination of the album songs and five single tracks were released in the US by United Artists for years prior to the comprehensive reissue.
 One such album is Split Ends (1972); another is the album Great Move: The Best of The Move, released in 1995, by which time Capitol/EMI owned the rights to United Artists material in the US.
 The latter album, released only on CD contained a US radio ad for "Split Ends" as an unlisted track.

 Wood's "Ella James" was released as a single in 1971, but it was quickly withdrawn when Harvest and the group felt that Wood's "Tonight" (not originally on Message) would be a more commercial choice for The Move's first single on the Harvest label.
 No other song from the album was ever issued as a single, although The Move released two more hit singles ("Chinatown" and "California Man", both written by Wood) before folding into ELO permanently.
 All three songs featured lead vocals from both Wood and Lynne.
 The cover painting was done by Wood, based on an idea by Lynne.

-"Ella James" was later covered by The Nashville Teens.
-"No Time" was covered by Marshall Crenshaw in 2012.
+"Ella James" was later covered by The Nashville Teens, who released it as a single, although it did not chart.
+"No Time" was covered by Marshall Crenshaw in 2012 for his EP I Don't See You Laughing Now, which was later included in the 2015 compilation album #392: The EP Collection.

 In 2010, Rhapsody called it one of the best "longhaired" power pop albums of the 1970s.